 There will be a phased introduction of the requirements.
 Some milestones and key elements are listed below:

-- List of alien invasive species of Union concern – reviewed every 6 years (current list of 49 species.
+- List of Invasive Alien Species of Union concern – reviewed every 6 years (current list of 49 species.
 First 37 species entry into force August 2016, 12 added species entry into force August, 2017 with 1 species entering into force in 2019).

 - Member States can request for inclusion of a species based on risk assessment